 Supporting collaboration of derelict vessel removal with appropriate authorities

-Development of best practices for the intentional disposal at sea or in coastal zones of end-of-life boats, ships and offshore constructions.
+Developingbest practices for the intentional disposal at sea or in coastal zones of end-of-life boats, ships and offshore constructions.

 3.2 Coastal clean-ups

 STRATEGIC ACTION 39

 Develop best practices and programmes for the participation of citizens in reporting and clean-up activities, such as adopt-a-beach programmes, that are appropriate to Arctic settlements and remote communities and consider safety and logistical feasibility.